-As you continue your lead guitar studies and practicing, you will find your playing will evolve over time - your playing is an evolution.
-An element of lead playing which may seem simple, like vibrato or string bending, can takes months and months to develop into a signature statement in your lead guitar bag of tricks.
+As you continue your lead guitar studies and practicing, you will find your playing will evolve over time, your playing is an evolution.
+An element of lead playing which may seem simple, like vibrato or string bending, can takes months and months to develop into a signature statement in your technique.